The page has been translated by Gen AI.

 Reference

-NAT Logging content check
+Check NAT Logging content

-Saved log example: 2024-10-11T11:19:03,accept,259,17,192.168.2.173,46937,192.168.0.53,53,100.100.14.52,26937
+Stored log example: 2024-10-11T11:19:03,accept,259,17,192.168.2.173,46937,192.168.0.53,53,100.100.14.52,26937

-2024-10-11T11:19:03The date and time when the log occurred (2024-10-11, 11:19:03)
+2024-10-11T11:19:03Log date and time (2024-10-11, 11:19:03)

-acceptaction (deny / accept)
+acceptAction (deny / accept)

-259Log occurrence firewall Rule ID (Policy ID)
+259Firewall Rule ID (Policy ID) that generated the log

 17IP Protocol ID